FAQ - Summer Camp

-You will have to sign in your camper with their registration ID.
+You will have to sign in your camper and provide us with a personal ID (this is a 4-digit number of your choosing).
+This ID will be needed to pick up your child.
 All other forms and releases have already been filled in online.

 What about medication for the week?

-Any medication that needs to be taken during the day or for "just in case" - whether prescription or over-the-counter - MUST be logged in.
+ALL medication or vitamins that need to be taken during the day or for "just in case" - whether prescription or over-the-counter - MUST be logged in.
 This will be done during drop off on the first day.
 We have a designated person each week to provide first aid and to ensure that all medication is received, recorded and taken on time.

 What about dietary needs?

 We are able to accommodate many dietary needs.
 Please ensure that we are aware of any dietary requirements prior to arrival at camp.
 We do not use any nuts in cooking or baking.
 There are nuts in our tuck shop (candy store) in chocolate bars and on some candy labels as "may or may not contain".
 If you have specific questions about dietary concerns, please call us so we can talk with you individually (780-922-2883).